nikgraf/secsync/docs/security_and_privacy_considerations.md

 # Security & Privacy Considerations

-Naisho adopts the Internet threat model [RFC3552](https://www.rfc-editor.org/rfc/rfc3552).
+SecSync adopts the Internet threat model [RFC3552](https://www.rfc-editor.org/rfc/rfc3552).
 It assumes that the attacker has complete control of the network.
 This means that:

 - The attacker can monitor the entire network.
 - The attacker can read unprotected messages.
 - The attacker can generate, inject and delete any message in the unprotected transport layer.

-Naisho is designed under the assumption that the transport layer is present to protect metadata and privacy in general, while Naisho is providing stronger guarantees such as confidentiality and integrity.
+SecSync is designed under the assumption that the transport layer is present to protect metadata and privacy in general, while SecSync is providing stronger guarantees such as confidentiality and integrity.
 Authentication between clients is guaranteed by the use of the shared secret and the use of AEAD (Authenticated encryption) cryptography.
 Stronger guarantees can be achieved by verfying the signature of each message and checking if the source is a authorized client.
 This on the other hand removes the ability to send anonymous messages.
-Any Deniability gurnatees are out of scope for Naisho.
+Any Deniability gurnatees are out of scope for SecSync.

 ## Authentication

-Naisho uses a shared secret to authenticate clients.
+SecSync uses a shared secret to authenticate clients.

 **RECOMMENDATION**: The application should use a out-of-band verification to validate the public key of a client that produced the signature of a message.
 This helps to prevent attacks in case only the shared secret has been compromised.
 In addition it allows for access control to be implemented.
 For example only certain clients could be allowed to create a new snapshot.
 In addition it allows the relaying service to verify the authenticity of the messages leveraging the signature verification and therefor only store relevant messages in the database.

 ## Integrity

-Naisho provides integrity guarantees for all messages of one document.
+SecSync provides integrity guarantees for all messages of one document.
 This means that the receiver can verify that no message has been tampered with or deleted.

 In general invalid injected messages are just ignored and won't have any effect on the resulting document.